UCDavisLibrary/occupancy-forecast/readme.md

 ```

 - `period` – number of 30-minute intervals from the estimated open time (`periodsFromOpen`) or until the estimated close time (`periodsToClose`).
-- `median` / `percentiles` – relative occupancy as a percentage of `capacity`.
+- `median` / `percentiles` – relative occupancy as a percentage of `capacity` for the library.

+See `Evaluation.js` for an example of how to use the profiles to predict occupancy for a given day.
+The basic procedure is:
+1. Compute the scale for each 30 minute bucket you have data for so far in the day: `scale = (Σ y_b * p_b) / (Σ p_b^2)` where `p_b` is the typical profile value at time bucket b, and `y_b` is today’s observed value at that same bucket
+2. For each bucket you want to select the best matching profile with a sufficient sample size e.g. if `[tuesday, summer]` doesn't have enough observations, fall back to `[tuesday]`
+3. For the rest of the buckets get the forecast with `forecast_b = scale * p_b`

 ## How it works

-1. **Data retrieval** – Sensource occupancy data is fetched in half-year chunks and cached locally.
+1. **Data retrieval** – Historical Sensource occupancy data is fetched to generate profiles (requests are automatically chunked and cached for performance)
 2. **Preprocessing** – Records with sensor errors are removed; relative occupancy (`avgoccupancy / capacity × 100`) is computed for each 30-minute interval.
 3. **Open/close estimation** – For each calendar day the first interval where cumulative entries exceed `openThreshold` is treated as open, and the last interval where cumulative exits exceed `closeThreshold` is treated as close.
+This introduces error, but it appears to be manageable, and we don't have historical business hour ranges.
 4. **Schedule classification** – Each day is labelled *expanded*, *summer*, *reduced*, or *normal* based on hours-open and configured thresholds.
 5. **Profile generation** – Days are grouped by weekday and schedule type.
 Relative occupancy at each period distance from open (and to close) is aggregated into median and percentile statistics.
 6. **Prediction** – During evaluation a profile hierarchy (`[weekday + scheduleType] → [weekday] → [scheduleType]`) is tried in order, falling back to broader groupings when a specific combination lacks sufficient data.